arbelna/World-Cup-2026-Bracket/README.md

 | Top-1 correct - World Cups only (256) | 133 - 52.0% | **137 - 53.5%** |
 | Top-1 when favourites differ (37 games) | 10 | **14** |

 This is the expected result rather than a failure: the model is trained to approximate market soft labels, so the market will always edge ahead when both are scored on the same hard-outcome measure.
 Log-loss also penalises confident wrong calls heavily - the model can simultaneously win more correct picks and lose mean log-loss if it assigns too much mass to those picks when they are wrong.
 Crucially, this does not undermine the bracket results.
 Bracket simulation chains many matches, and the probability shifts that cost the model on per-game log-loss can compound across a full tournament in ways that improve stage-level coverage.
 On the metrics that matter for bracket prediction - recall and cumulative coverage at the Final and Winner stages - the model leads the market.
-Full analysis in [`Match_model/results.md` section 7](Match_model/results.md).
+Full analysis in [`Match_model/results.md`](Match_model/results.md).

 ### Bracket-level backtesting